-Healthy Cashew Chicken – an easy 25 minute guilt-free skinny version of the popular classic Chinese takeout dish.
-Best of all, comes together in just one pan and perfect for busy weeknights!
-Plus a short video and with paleo-friendly options.
+Cashew Chicken (Healthy) – an easy 25 minute guilt-free skinny version of the popular classic Chinese takeout dish.
+Best of all, comes together in just one pan and perfect for busy weeknights and Sunday meal prep!
+Plus paleo-friendly options and a short recipe video.

 One of the most frequent requests I get from readers is to share more healthy and allergy-friendly versions of popular Chinese takeout dishes.